Noyabronok/vite-ts-react/README.md

 ## Functional Testing

 - Functional testing (aka e2e) is supported by Cypress.io
-- TODO!!!
+- Test files located in the `cypress/e2e` folder
+- You can run in UI mode with `npm run cypress:open` or headless with `npm run cypress`.
+If you need to adjust the url this can be done inline with `-- --config baseUrl={app_url}` switch, or permanently changed in [cypress.config.ts](cypress.config.ts)

 ## Deployment
 A static website is built in the `dist` folder when `npm run build` is run.
 While you can deploy this anywhere you choose, this repo is currently configured to deploy to Github Pages via Github Actions when a pull request is merged into the main branch.
-The Deploy workflow, as defined in [.github/workflows/deploy.yaml](.github/workflows/deploy.yaml)
+The Deploy workflow, as defined in [.github/workflows/deploy.yaml](.github/workflows/deploy.yaml) with the following steps
 1. Test the main branch
 1. Deploy to Github Pages
 1. Bump minor version in `develop` branch